 Combine the flour, ground almonds, salt and mixed spice.

-Place the butter and sugar together in a large mixing bowl or mixes=r and beat until pale and fluffy.
-This is called creaming.
+Place the rapeseed oil, flaxseed or hens eggs and sugar together in a large mixing bowl or mixer and beat until pale and fluffy.
+It will double in size.

-Add a small amount of the eggs and a tablespoon of flour and mix between each addition.
+Add a tablespoon of flour and mix between each addition.
 When fully combined add the rest of the flour.
 Add the nuts.

 Next add all the dried fruit and stir to combine.
 I find this best to do by hand or the cherries tend to get smashed up by the mixer blades.